mcshaz/esm-date-input-polyfill/README.md

 How many years after (forward of) the current year the `year select` will display.

+## Using in your project

- * **Webpack / Rollup / Babel / ES:** Using the module/nomodule approach.
+### Webpack / Rollup / Babel / ES:
+Using the module/nomodule approach.
 Have a look at the example in this repository:
  - Create an entry (input) [.js or .mjs or .ts] [file for browsers which support ECMAScript modules](https://github.com/mcshaz/esm-date-input-polyfill/blob/master/examples/esm.module.js), which includes a polyfill for dynamic import in browsers which support modules but not dynamic import statements.
  - Have a [seperate entry file for legacy browsers](https://github.com/mcshaz/esm-date-input-polyfill/blob/master/examples/esm.nomodule.js).
  - Modern browsers will only download a tiny file to check for date-input support, and download the appropriate polyfill only if date inputs are not natively supported.